The Ten Best Places to Play Lawn Bowls in Brisbane for 2024

 Where beer and barefootedness reign.

-Thankfully, finding somewhere to indulge in a spot of bowls in Brisbane is easy.
+Thankfully, finding somewhere to indulge in a spot of lawn bowls in the city is easy.
 Choosing the best of the bunch is a little more difficult — but that's where we come in.
 Here's our top ten places to play lawn bowls in Brisbane.

 MERTHYR BOWLS CLUB, NEW FARM

-Given its prime riverside location in New Farm, it's no wonder that Merthyr Bowls Club is one of the city's favourite haunts.
+Given its prime riverside location in New Farm, it's no wonder that Merthyr Bowls Club is one of Brisbane's best bowls clubs.
 Who doesn't want to pair an afternoon on the green with a water view and a refreshing breeze?
-From Wednesday to Sunday all year-round (and on Mondays and Tuesdays too in December), you'll fork out a mere fiver for a two-hour session, which even includes coaching if you need it.
+From Wednesday to Sunday all year-round (and on Mondays and Tuesdays too in December), you'll fork out a mere tenner for a two-hour session, which even includes coaching if you need it.
 A bar on-site will take care of your thirst and, when it comes to food, Merthyr's group barbecue menu is another reason to stop by with all of your mates.

 THE BOO, NEWSTEAD

 Okay, so you can't enjoy a game of bowls right in the heart of the CBD, but venturing to the Breakfast Creek area in Newstead is just as good.
 The Boo, short for Booroodabin Bowls Club, is the city's only 100 percent social bowls club and also Queensland's oldest, having opened back in 1889.
 Basically, history and fun are the highlights here — not forgetting the rather hefty drinks menu, of course.